ros2/ros2_documentation/source/Contributing/Code-Style-Language-Versions.rst

 Boost
 ~~~~~

-* Boost should be avoided until absolutely required
+* Boost should be avoided unless absolutely required

 Comments and Doc Comments
 ~~~~~~~~~~~~~~~~~~~~~~~~~